w3c-social/activipy/docs/source/tutorial.rst

 ..
 TODO: Do we want to open up with a more "dive in" demo of the above?

+..
+TODO: Break this up into multiple pages, so it doesn't look intimidating?

 Sweet beginnings
 ----------------